Joe Sakic: Colorado Avalanche

 Sakic led the Avalanche in scoring again in the 2001–02 season, finishing sixth in the league with 79 points.
-On March 9, 2002, he played in his 1,000th career game.
-The Avalanche once again reached the Western Conference Finals, but lost to the eventual Cup-winning Detroit Red Wings.
+On March 9, 2002, Sakic played in his 1,000th career game.
+The Avalanche once again reached the Western Conference Finals but lost to the eventual cup-winning Detroit Red Wings.
 The following year, Sakic appeared in only 58 games and finished with just 58 points.
-He rebounded the following year, finishing third in the league with 87 points.
-It also marked the first time since the 1993–94 season that his team did not win the division title, which was won by the Vancouver Canucks.
+Sakic rebounded the following year, finishing third in the league with 87 points.
+It also marked the first time since the 1993–94 season that the franchise did not win the division title, which was won by the Vancouver Canucks.

 Following the 2004–05 NHL lock-out, the Avalanche were forced to lose many of their key players in order to stay below the salary cap.
 Even with the loss of teammates Peter Forsberg and Adam Foote, Sakic still helped the Avalanche get into the playoffs, where they eventually lost to the Anaheim Ducks in the conference semi-finals.
 In June 2006, Sakic signed a one-year, $5.75 million deal to keep him with the Avalanche for the 2006–07 season.
-Upon the retirement of Steve Yzerman a month later, on July 3, 2006, Sakic became the League leader for most NHL career points scored among active players.
+Upon the retirement of Steve Yzerman a month later, on July 3, 2006, Sakic became the league leader for most career points among active players.

 Sakic had another strong season in the 2006–07.
 He scored his 600th career goal on February 15, 2007, against the Calgary Flames, becoming the 17th player in history to reach the milestone and third that year.
-On the final day of the regular season, he scored his 100th point, reaching the milestone for the sixth time in his career.
+On the final day of the regular season, Sakic scored his 100th point, reaching the milestone for the sixth time in his career.
 At the same time, Sakic became the second-oldest NHL player to score 100 points in a season at age 37, alongside hockey legend Gordie Howe.
-Despite his efforts as well as a late-season charge, Sakic and the Avalanche missed the playoffs for the first time in 11 years, finishing one point behind the eighth placed Calgary Flames.
-On May 1, the NHL announced that Sakic was named as one of the three finalists of the Lady Byng Trophy, but it was eventually awarded to Pavel Datsyuk of the Detroit Red Wings.
+Despite his efforts, as well as a late-season charge, Sakic and the Avalanche missed the playoffs for the first time in 11 years, finishing one point behind the eighth placed Calgary Flames.
+On May 1, the NHL announced that Sakic was named as one of the three finalists for the Lady Byng Trophy, but it was eventually awarded to Pavel Datsyuk of the Detroit Red Wings.